Field Guide training Botswana: Camp Mashatu

 These wonderful surroundings right on the border of South Africa are the setting for your camp, where you will spend your nights and free time for the duration of your training in eastern Botswana.

 Camp Mashatu Details

-By road: 6 hours driving time from Johannesburg
+By road: approx. 6 hours driving time from Johannesburg

-Meeting Point: The instructor will meet all students at border post (Pont Drift, Botswana side) at 2 pm.
+Meeting point: The instructor will meet all students at border post (Pont Drift, Botswana side) at 02:00 PM.

 Blankets and duvet covers will be provided, but we recommend bringing your own sleeping bag.